newrelic/demo-nodetron/README.md

 ![Test](https://github.com/newrelic/demo-nodetron/workflows/Test/badge.svg?event=push)

-A nodeJS tron for V3.
+A nodeJS tron for the `demo` platform.

-Nodetron is compatible with the [Demo Deployer](https://github.com/newrelic/demo-deployer).
+Nodetron is compatible with the [demo-deployer](https://github.com/newrelic/demo-deployer).

 It can be deployed with a similar configuration, and can participate in a tron chain with other trons like itself or other languages.
 The simulator can also be used to drive traffic to Nodetron.